euclidianAce/minimal-teal-tools/README.md

 ## Current Tools

-- compile: writes the compiled output of a file to stdout.
+- compile: writes the compiled output of a single file to stdout.
 - typecheck: type checks a single file.

 Basically, the following are equivalent to the `tl` cli